zs-barnes/blog/_pages/about.md

 permalink: /about/
 ---

 I'm a data enthusiast and programmer.
-Things I like: Lisp, Vim, and Python.

 I'm also confused about how to split up my digital presence.
-Here is my music website: https://zacharybarnes.org
+Here is my music website: [zacharybarnes.org](https://zacharybarnes.org)